technomancy/leiningen/TUTORIAL.md

     [org.clojure/clojure "1.1.0"]

 * "org.clojure" is called the "group-id"
-* "clojure-contrib" is called the "artifact-id"
+* "clojure is called the "artifact-id"
-* "1.2.1" is the version of the jar file you require
+* "1.1.0" is the version of the jar file you require

 If you omit the group-id, then Leiningen will use the artifact-id for it.
 This is the convention generally used for Leiningen libraries.
 The